Andrea Kimi Antonelli, a 2025 contender to replace Lewis Hamilton at Mercedes, in first Formula 1 test

-Italian teenager Andrea Kimi Antonelli enjoys the "incredible experience" of driving an F1 car for the first time in Austrian test; watch the return of the Chinese GP - including the first Sprint of the season - this weekend on Sky Sports F1, with Sunday's race at 8am
+Italian teenager Andrea Kimi Antonelli enjoys the "incredible experience" of driving an F1 car for the first time with Mercedes; watch the return of the Chinese GP - including the first Sprint of the season - this weekend on Sky Sports F1, with Sunday's race at 8am

 Mercedes protege Andrea Kimi Antonelli, a contender to replace Ferrari-bound Lewis Hamilton next season, completed his first F1 test with the team in Austria on Wednesday.